ntquyen/ansible-ubuntu-tools/README.md

 - rabbitmq

 # How to use
-This README is meant for beginners who haven't work with ansible before
+This is meant for beginners who haven't worked with ansible before

 1.Install ansible
 ~~~